 - Pro platform for 100 Users: $1,599/month.
 Includes unlimited storage and activity archives, unlimited guest accounts, single sign-on, calendar and map views, advanced search, and automated tasks.

 Enterprise pricing is always custom based on user needs.
-A free trial can help organizations on the fence test out the software before they jump in.
+A free trial can help organisations on the fence test out the software before they jump in.

 - Collaboration.
 It's in the title above; Monday.com shines when it comes to working together.
 Its views are modular and allow cross-project teams to see them depending on their needs.
 Intuitive chat and comment functions help communication.